 Places to stay in Berlin

-Berlin has accommodation to suit all types of travellers from singles, families and couples.
-You will find apartments, hostels, hotels and more.
-When we were in Berlin, we stayed at Meininger Alexanderplatz.
+Berlin has accommodation that suits all types of travellers from singles, families and couples.
+You will find apartments, hostels, hotels and more near the Berlin Christmas markets in winter.
+When we were in Berlin, we stayed at Meininger Alexanderplatz hotels near the Berlin Christmas markets.
 If you’re looking for more options, we recommend you use Trip Advisor for the best choice and price.

 The best place to stay in Warsaw